 Hospice isn't really about dying.
 Hospice is about living as well as one can every day we have.
 It is about adding life, quality of life, to someone's final days, weeks or months.
 Hospice is a program of services available to the person and her/his loved ones where ever they may be.
 Most hospice care

 Hospice is care designed for people living with a life-limiting illness.
 There is so much more that can be done to assist individuals and families in living their lives fully, completely, and without pain until the end of their lives.

-More than 50% of people on hospice are diagnosed with conditions other than cancer or AIDS.
+More than 50% of people on hospice are diagnosed with conditions other than cancer.
 Anyone with a life-limiting illness can receive hospice care.
 Heart disease, kidney disease, COPD and dementia are a few of the illnesses that can benefit from hospice services.

 This is an individual/family choice.
 A person can certainly choose to be resuscitated.
 The hospice will generally not provide this type of care, but will explain what you need to do to access such services.
 The hospice team will provide information that might be useful in making such decisions.

 In the past, some hospices required a primary care giver because the hospice cannot provide 24 hour care except in crisis situations.
 Most hospices do not require this any longer.
 The hospice will ask you to make a plan for what will happen when you need round the clock care.